mkemaldurmus/mkemaldurmus/README.md

 ### Glad to see you here!
 I am a software engineer.
-I have 2 years' experience.
+I have 2 years experience.
-I work on Fully distributed and microservice systems are working on My responsibility is to develop and maintain backend systems.
+I work on Fully distributed and microservice systems are working on AWS My responsibility is to develop and maintain backend systems.